SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/show-sales-targets.md

 # Using sales targets in tiles

-If you have defined [sales targets][4] for your company, teams/groups and/or sales people, you can add these targets to your dashboard tiles.
+If [sales targets][4] are defined for your company, teams/groups and/or sales people, you can add these targets to your dashboard tiles.
 You will then get a visual presentation of your actual sales and your targets.

-To add a tile with sales targets to a dashboard:
+## Add tile with sales targets to dashboard

 1. Open the **Dashboard** screen.